jaymoulin/docker-plex/README.md

 ### Repairing Database

+> [!TIP]
-As-of 1.1.0 (Plex 1.40.0) This image brings [ChuckPa/PlexDBRepair](https://github.com/ChuckPa/PlexDBRepair/) tool to help fixing errors on Plex databases.
+> As-of 1.1.0 (Plex 1.40.0) This image brings [ChuckPa/PlexDBRepair](https://github.com/ChuckPa/PlexDBRepair/) tool to help fixing errors on Plex databases.
-If some error occurs and database is corrupted, you would be able to check/repair using this tool.
+> If some error occurs and database is corrupted, you would be able to check/repair using this tool.

 To use it, the plex service should be STOPPED.
 Then you can use the command `DBRepair` in the docker container with your Library volume mounted.